Thermodynamic Consistent Description of Compact Stars of Two Interacting Fluids: The Case of Neutron Stars with Higgs Portal Dark Matter: Results

 We now turn to the fraction of DM with respect to ordinary matter for the maximum mass configurations for radii around $10-15$ km of Fig.~\ref{fig:MR-tot}.
 These fractions can be computed by means of Eq.~(\ref{eq:numn}) and Eq.~(\ref{eq:numdm}).
+For neutron star matter (black curves), the maximum TOV mass is $ \sim 2.7 \, M_\odot $, consistent with observations.
+DM admixture softens the EoS, reducing the maximum mass to $ 1.8-2.0 \, M_\odot $ for $ M_\chi = 1000 \, \text{MeV} $ (lower-left panel), still within observational bounds.
+For lighter DM ($ M_\chi = 100 \, \text{MeV} $), high $ \mu_{\rm DM} $ (green curves) yields masses up to $ 2.5 \, M_\odot $ due to halo formation, potentially exceeding current limits.
+If one finds a neutron star with mass above 3 or more solar masses it could be explained with the presence of DM.
 The values are shown in Table \ref{tab:fDM}.
 As it can be seen, increasing the central DM chemical potential (going from blue to green curves) enhances the fraction of the DM number density with respect to the nucleonic one for DM particle masses smaller than the nucleon one since there can be a halo formation in these cases instead of a core.
 Previous studies of neutron stars with DM have found similar results using other DM models when the fraction of DM with respect to ordinary matter is small and there is a small or no interaction between the two fluids \cite{Karkevandi:2021ygv,Diedrichs:2023trk,Giangrandi:2022wht,Sagun:2021oml}.

+Note that our current model focuses on the core EoS and omits DM effects in the crust due to limited understanding of Higgs portal DM interactions in this regime.
+While the crust contributes minimally to the total mass and radius for stars with mass above one solar mass, its inclusion could influence continuous GW signals from non-radial oscillations, as these depend on crust-core interactions.
+A detailed crust EoS with DM is needed to quantify continuous GW amplitudes, an avenue for future study.